rarcos/butterfly/README.md

 ## How do I use it?

 ### Requirements:
-* This forked build can run on Java 8 or above.
-Most users should already have this, but if not, download the latest JRE for your platform
+* This forked build can run on Java 8 as the minimum version.
+Most users should already have this, but if not, download the latest JRE for your platform.
-* **IMPORTANT:** the official butterfly is made with Java 11 so make sure that you have the appropriate Java version installed
+* **IMPORTANT:** the official butterfly is made with Java 11 so make sure that you have the appropriate Java version installed.

 ### Running butterfly: